 Losing your home or your possessions as a result of a disaster can be a very distressing experience.
 Insurance cover can reduce the pain somewhat by helping you to pay for property repairs and the replacement of lost items.
 Make sure your property is covered.

 Do I know how to turn off the gas, water and electricity to your home

 If you’re asked to evacuate your property, or if there is structural damage to your home, you may be asked to turn off the utilities.
 Know where to find the electricity mains, the main gas valve and the water supply.

 Does my family know what to do in an emergency?

 Discuss how an emergency might affect the family and tell them about any family emergency plan.
 Think ahead.
 It is important you consider these issues before an emergency occurs.
 It may be difficult to organise your family once an emergency starts.
 Make some simple preparations while you can.

-Making contact with your family could be difficult if the mobile phone network is inundated with calls.
-Preparing beforehand can help you to stay in contact with your family during an emergency.
+Contacting your family could be hard if the mobile phone network is inundated with calls.
+Preparing beforehand can help you to stay in contact with your family in an emergency.

 Choose two locations

-If you are separated from your family and cannot get to your home, having alternative meeting points will help to reunite the family if you can’t make contact by phone.
+If you're separated from your family and can't get to your home, it's useful to have other meeting points.
+This will help to reunite the family if you can’t make contact by phone.

-- one location should be relatively close to your home so you can get to it easily in a small emergency
+- one location should be relatively near your home so you can get to it easily in a small emergency

 - the other meeting point should be further away from home in case an emergency affects a much wider area